 '''

 Console(config)#interface ethernet 1/5

-Console(config-if) #spanning-tree mst 1 port-priority 0
+Console(config-if)#spanning-tree mst 1 port-priority 0

 Console(config-if)#

 '''

+Related Commands

-spanning-tree mst cost (417)
+spanning-tree mst cost (467)

-spanning-tree This command floods BPDUs to other ports when spanning tree is disabled globally port-bpdu-flooding or disabled on a specific port.
+spanning-tree This command floods BPDUs to other ports when spanning tree is disabled globally or disabled on a specific port.
 Use the no form to restore the default setting.